You Must Have Been a Beautiful Baby

 "You Must Have Been a Beautiful Baby" is a popular song with music by Harry Warren and lyrics by Johnny Mercer, written in 1938 for the Warner Brothers movie Hard to Get, released November 1938, in which it was sung by Dick Powell.

 The biggest-selling hit version was recorded by Bing Crosby, with Bob Crosby and his orchestra while other contemporaneous hit versions included recordings by Tommy Dorsey (with vocal by Edythe Wright) and Russ Morgan.
 It was also revived by Bobby Darin in 1961, reaching the charts again that year.
 The song has been recorded by many other artists (see below for a partial list) and is considered a popular standard.
 It was used frequently in the Looney Tunes and Merrie Melodies cartoons, also produced by Warner Brothers, under the musical direction of Carl W. Stalling.
+It was also used in the MGM Cartoon Baby Puss, starring Tom and Jerry, released on Christmas Day in 1943.